Find a course

 - Kirby Morgan Helmet & Bandmask Operator Course

 HSE Closed Bell

-To attend the HSE Closed Bell course you need to meet certain pre-requisites; you must have logged 100 dives.
-For full details of the experience you need to have as an air diver before attending the mixed gas course, click here or email one of our Student Advisors who will be able to answer any questions you have – email@example.com.
+To attend the HSE Closed Bell course you need to meet certain pre-requisites; for example, you must have logged 100 dives totalling at least 100 hours at various depths.
+View the course pre-requisites for full details of the experience you need to have as an air diver before attending this course, or contact our Student Advisors who can help you with more information.

 This course contains numerous bell bounces, including dives to 100m.
-At 3 weeks long, you won’t have to take a lot of time out of your working schedule to get the certification, and because everything is on one site in Fort William – with our deep dive site only minutes away from our pier – you don’t waste any time travelling when you’re on course, making the most of the time to learn and prepare for the job.
+At 3 weeks long, you won’t have to take a lot of time out of your working schedule to get the certification and because everything is on one site in Fort William – with our deep dive site only minutes away from our private pier – you don’t waste any time travelling when you’re on course, making the most of the time to learn and complete your career advancement training.

 Included in our courses are: